 All members of the pCODR Expert Review Committee must comply with the pCODR Conflict of Interest Guidelines; individual conflict of interest statements for each member are posted on the pCODR website and pERC members have an obligation to disclose conflicts on an ongoing basis.
-For the review of ponatinib (Iclusig) for chronic myeloid leukemia/ Ph+ acute lymphoblastic leukemia, through their declarations, three members had a real, potential or perceived conflict and based on application of the pCODR Conflict of Interest Guidelines, and none of these members was excluded from voting.
+For the review of Ponatinib (Iclusig) for Chronic Myeloid Leukemia /Acute Lymphoblastic Leukemia, through their declarations, three members had a real, potential or perceived conflict and based on application of the pCODR Conflict of Interest Guidelines, but none of these members was excluded from voting.